The Children of William Wetmore and Ann Ponting

 Click here to go to "Appendix G - The Children of Charles Ponting and Mary Pearce"

-To find out more about the Wetmores click here to go to "Appendix I (Subsection 2) - The descendents of John Wetmore and Elizabeth Cox"
+To find out more about the Wetmores click here to go to "Appendix I (Part 2) - The descendants of John Wetmore and Elizabeth Cox"

 To find out more about the Hewetts click here to go to "Appendix L - Hewett of Stone".